-Members of the Advisory Board of the Tourette Alliance (Northern Ireland) are entrusted with many responsibilities:
+Members of the Advisory Board of the Tourette Alliance Have the Following Responsibilities:

-- Attend (in person or by conference call) one meeting per year of the advisory and alliance boards.
+- Attend (in person or by conference call) one meeting per year of the Advisory Board and the Board of Directors.

-- Be available to speak to our members either in person or by Skype, webinar or other means of technology at least once a year.
+- Be available to speak to the Tourette Alliance Membership either in person or by Skype, Webinar or other means of technology at least once a year.

-- Support and Advise the Board to make decisions that will bring benefit to the Alliance and its members.
+- Support and Advise the Board of Directors to make decisions that will benefit the Tourette Alliance and its members.